furkangny/Transcendence/server/game-service/README.md

 # Game Service Backend

-This service powers the real-time and stats features for the BHV Pong game, including multiplayer matches, player stats, invites, and recent activity.
+This service powers the real-time and stats features for the BEE Pong game, including multiplayer matches, player stats, invites, and recent activity.

 ---